forkymcforkface/RGUI-Pi/README.md

    sudo apt install git -y && git clone --depth=1 https://github.com/forkymcforkface/RGBPi-Bookworm.git && cd RGBPi-Bookworm && chmod +x Install-OS4.sh && ./Install-OS4.sh
    ```
 --------------------

-**Features**
-- Works with RGBPi, VGA666, Pi2Scart cables and should work with others as well.

 **Known problems**
-- Must use a USB Dac.
+- Must use a USB Dac that has the device name headphone in alsamixer, if it does not, audio will not work in OS4 UI.
 I use this specific one (https://a.co/d/2eTi2mp)
 - Pi5 does not and will not support interlacing through GPIO.